Emmanuel2-uni/Emmanuel2-uni/README.md

  Yo, I’m Emman.

+ Discord: Emmanuel2#8330
+ Add me on there for collaborations, help, random chatting, etc.

 <!---
 Emmanuel2-uni/Emmanuel2-uni is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.